 Tamarind (Tamarindus indica L.) is a multipurpose tropical fruit tree used primarily for its fruits, which are eaten fresh or processed, used as a seasoning or spice, or the fruits and seeds are processed for non-food uses.
 The species has a wide geographical distribution in the subtropics and semi-arid tropics and is cultivated in numerous regions (El-Siddig et al., 2006).

 In India, tamarind is predominantly cultivated in states like Tamil Nadu, Karnataka, Kerala, Telangana, Maharashtra, and Tripura.
-The total area dedicated to tamarind cultivation across the country encompasses approximately 43,010 hectares and a production of about 172,910 tonnes annually.
-Specifically, in Telangana, tamarind is grown on an area of 2,020 hectares, contributing an annual production of around 12,690 tonnes (Anonymous, 2022-2023).
+The total area dedicated to tamarind cultivation across the country encompasses approximately 43,010 hectares and a production of about 172,910 tons annually.
+Specifically, in Telangana, tamarind is grown on an area of 2,020 ha, contributing an annual production of around 12,690 tons (Anonymous, 2022-2023).

-Tamarind belongs to the dicotyledonous family Fabaceae (Leguminosae) and has a somatic chromosome number of 2n=24.It is thought that Linnaeus gave the specific epithet indicus because the name tamarind itself was derived from Arabic which combined Tamar meaning ‘date’ with Hindi meaning ‘of India’.
-The full Arabic name was Tamar-u’ l-Hind and the word date included because of the brown appearance of tamarind pulp (El-Siddig et al., 2006).
-Although tamarind is an ancient domesticate, little attempt has been directed to its genetic improvement because it is time consuming and the large-scale cultivation of tamarind is still in its early stages.
+Tamarind belongs to the dicotyledonous family Fabaceae (Leguminosae) and has a somatic chromosome number of 2n=24.
+Although tamarind is an ancient domesticate, little attempt has been directed at its genetic improvement because it is time-consuming and the large-scale cultivation of tamarind is still in its early stages.
 Indigenous farmers have however selected planting materials from natural populations based on desirable and observable characteristics but such phenotypic selection means the growing stocks are virtually wild (El-Siddig et al., 2006).
 Since the variation in pod length and pod width was found to be genotypically similar for other traits the potential for improvement depends on sampling the genetic variability available within and between populations.
 Hence, knowledge of genetic variation and structure of a species and genetic parameters of important traits are essential to developing effective improvement and conservation strategies.

 The genetic improvement goals are straightforward based on the available material.
-They are faster growing and higher-yielding lines for selection for different uses.
+They are faster-growing and higher-yielding lines for selection for different uses.
 Since normal crossing is not an option, more transpacific work is needed so that provenance trials can lead to selections that combine the desirable characters and then to cultivars developed from them.
-These should be developed to fit the different land-use systems of agroforestry, orchards/plantations as well as certain stress conditions inherent in a number of wastelands that need to be rehabilitated (El-Siddig et al., 2006).
+These should be developed to fit the different land-use systems of agroforestry, orchards/plantations as well as certain stress conditions inherent in several wastelands that need to be rehabilitated (El-Siddig et al., 2006).

-Tamarind was recorded over a century ago as a variable species especially for pulp colour and sweetness.
-Since there is such extensive variation in characters such as foliage, flower and pod production and timber quality, there is a considerable scope to improve the species.
-Improvement holds the key for boosting productivity and yield of the orchards and involves the development of genotypes possessing desirable characters like fast growth, good tree form, high yield and resistance or tolerance to major pests, diseases and drought (Radhamani et al., 1998).
+Tamarind was recorded over a century ago as a variable species, especially for pulp colour and sweetness.
+Since there is such extensive variation in characteristics such as foliage, flower and pod production, and timber quality, there is a considerable scope to improve the species.
+Improvement holds the key to boosting the productivity and yield of the orchards and involves the development of genotypes possessing desirable characteristics like fast growth, good tree form, high yield, and resistance or tolerance to major pests, diseases and drought (Radhamani et al., 1998).